SumitBhateja5/StaySphere/readme.md

     ```bash
     npm start

-  Visit http://localhost:3000 in your browser to explore Wanderlust locally.
+  Visit http://localhost:8080 in your browser to explore StaySphere locally.

 ## Contribution
 Feel free to contribute to this project by opening issues or creating pull requests.
 Your feedback and contributions are highly appreciated!